 The concept of adaptogen is related to the concept of stress, which in its broad meaning refers to any burden on the body.
-While the physical and mental load or the radiation load is intuitively well enough to know what it is, chemical burden is a less common term that literally includes all the poisons and extraneous chemicals that act in the environment on the organism.
+While the physical and mental load or the radiation load is intuitively well enough to know what it is, chemical burden is a less common term that literally includes all the poisons and foreign chemicals that act on the body in the environment.
 Adaptogens that protect against chemical load are called chemoprotective .

 Chemoprotective properties of adaptogens